modes-cemi/dimControl/README.md

 and geometric analysis of steel panels.

-It is designed to be used together with packages such as rgl, misc3d, and Rvcg, offering complementary functions that support the processing, analysis, and visualization of 3D data.
+It is designed to be used together with packages such as rgl, misc3d, and Rvcg, offering complementary functions that support the processing and analysis of 3D data.

 These tools assist in different stages of the dimensional inspection workflow, such as: